elongl/pwnable.tw/hacknote/README.md

 - Value that is returned from `atoi` is signed, and then passed to `malloc` which is unsigned.
 - Printing a note after it was deleted attempts to call the printer function on the content, both of which had already been freed, causing a segfault (use-after-free).
 - The same note can be freed twice (segfault) because the pointer isn't being nulled (use-after-free).
+- I can use one of libc's strings that end with `"sh"` to spawn the shell.

 ## Leads